-Baron Ranch Trail
+Baron Ranch Trails

-At about the 2.1 mile mark the trail branches forming a loop up into the mountains.
-The upper portion of the trail provides some exceptional vistas down the canyon and out towards the ocean with views of the island on a clear day.
+At 2.1 miles and 2.6 miles, the trail splits to form a loop up into the mountains.
+The upper portion of the Loop Trail provides some exceptional vistas down the canyon and out towards the ocean with views of the island on a clear day.
 Views along the canyons open up to reveal the Pacific Ocean and the Channel Islands.
+At the top of the loop, the single-track section of the Loop Trail trail connects again to a ranch road and then returns to the beginning of the loop and the main trail.

 Learn More →